skyportal/skyportal/doc/advanced_usage.md

  'version': '0.9.dev0+git...'}
 ```

-If the `name` of the taxonomy is the exactly the same as a taxonomy already in the system, this new taxonomy will supercede that taxonomy.
+If the `name` of the taxonomy is exactly the same as a taxonomy already in the system, this new taxonomy will supercede that taxonomy.
 That is, by default it will be set to be the latest version (`IsLatest = True`) and shown to end users in the dropdown menu on the Source page.
 Older classifications will be still associated with the `taxonomy_id` they were originally connected to.

 NOTE: in very rare cases you may wish to delete a taxonomy (e.g., if you made a typo when loading it).
 This should be done with extreme care: if anyone has classifications associated with that taxonomy their classifications will be lost upon delete.